kaby76/AntlrVSIX/doc/setup.md

 # Install AntlrVSIX in Visual Studio 2019

-There are two ways to install AntlrVSIX in Visual Studio: (1) Download and install from a web browser; (2) Download and install within Visual Studio IDE.
-In either case, I recommend that you verify the extension is installed before proceeding.
+There are two ways to install AntlrVSIX in Visual Studio: (1) Download and install from a web browser; or, (2) Download and install within Visual Studio IDE.
+In either case, I recommend that you verify the extension is installed properly before proceeding.

 ## Download and Install from a Web Browser.